BattlerHaru/flutter-login-form-validation/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## API FIREBASE

+this project required Firebase. you can change this in:

+- lib/src/providers/productos_provider.dart
+  - \_url

+## API CLOUDINARY

+this project required upload images on Cloudinary. you can change this in:

+- lib/src/providers/productos_provider.dart
+  - subirImagen()
+    - url